Irilind-Salihi/insurance-api/README.md

 ---

-Additionally, a **Swagger UI** is available at the provided link, showing required fields for each request.
+Additionally, a **Swagger UI** is available at http://localhost:8080/swagger-ui/index.html#/ (when project running), showing required fields for each request.
 Finally, I implemented **unit tests** to validate key service and repository logic, ensuring the API behaves consistently with the application requirements.